kotte-computer-electronics/batoid/README.md

 ### Building the case

 The plate is sandwiched between the top and bottom.
-In the top, there are 8 pegs with slots for M3 bolts.
+In the top, there are 8 legs with slots for M3 bolts.
 These can be friction fit, but a small dab of CA glue can provide extra security.
 Make sure to insert the bolts with a point forwards, matching the slots shape:

 ![Slot Shape](./KCE-Batoid_slot.png)